Is Drinking Vitamin Water Safe While Pregnant? Complete Guide

 • Caffeine – Some vitamin water types like “Energy” contain caffeine for an extra kick.

-• Food coloring – This gives vitamin water its bright, appealing colors.
+• Food coloring – This gives vitamin waters their bright, appealing colors.

 Importance of Hydration During Pregnancy